prupireddy/ComoEEG-NN-MATLAB/README.txt

 -Each of the programs have their own readme in the metadata section, are documented.
 This is more of a broad explanation.
-Process-oriented notes are stored in Report in the CNN + Spectrogram - CNN V1.
-Brainstorming notes are stored in the Brainstorming folder in the same location - but I am not sure if I have uploaded them yet.
+This belongs to CNN_V1, the original CNN.

 -There are three scripts (in order of execution):